GavinCallander/munchkin/README.md

 * Everyone like centered stuff
 * Don't overreach and make it terrible

 In my opinion, this led to a functional and "not-ugly" looking app.
 In the words of Borat Sagdiyev, "Great Success"!
+Yes, it's only written for a modern iPhone (or equivalent) screen, but it's written for two specific people!
+Okay, okay, I'll make it responsive.

 There were definitely some cool little tricks used along the way - e.g. taking a ***very*** grey and white background image and using one of the greens in my palette as a background-color over the top of this, with opacity set to 0.1 to provide a tint to the app - however, with this being the first project worked on since returning from injury, I'm likely to spend some more time working on my design chops going forward given the struggles I face in this area!